mekowalski/beer-app-first/app/models/model_notes.md

 -use that save to form api requests
 -have views to look for previous searches and display those results -store query string and type

+-brewerydb return types are: json, xml and serialized php. i need to spcifiy with return type by passing format parameter in query string of request.
+-if not specified, json is returned, which is okay, i want that